Francisco-Galindo/hare-lexer/report/report.md

 String literals are read whenever a `"` is found.
 Identifiers are read whenever a character which is not part of an operator, a `"` or a digit is read, so the following characters are included they do not match the grammar rule for an identifier.
 If the identifier matches a keyword, then it is a keyword instead.

 This way, all keywords can be detected, as well as all operators, identifiers and most string literals.
 This means that we can lex most basic hare programs, as we will see shortly.
+Instructions (in spanish) for installing Hare can be found on `INSTALLING_HARE.md`.

-### Context-Free Grammar
+## Context-Free Grammar

 The following context-free grammar was developed by the team as an initial step for the syntax analyzer, applying left factoring and right recursion to reduce ambiguity and avoid infinite loops.
 It is represented in Backus-Naur Form and is based on a reading example used as a test.
 ```
 <program> ::= <import> <function-declaration> <function-declaration>